Aftertaste (album)

-Aftertaste is the fourth album by American alternative metal band Helmet, released in 1997 on Interscope.
+Aftertaste is the fourth studio album by American alternative metal band Helmet, released in 1997 on Interscope.
 It was the band's final album with original members John Stanier (drums) and Henry Bogdan (bass).
 Guitarist Rob Echeverria, who appeared on Helmet's previous outing, Betty, left the group to join Biohazard.
 Subsequently, the album was recorded as a three-piece, with Page Hamilton covering all the guitar parts.
 Guitarist Chris Traynor (formerly of Orange 9mm) came on board for the supporting tour.

 Aftertaste harkens back to Helmet's earlier sound, omitting some of the experimental/jazz tendencies of Betty.
 The album met with a mixed critical reaction from some critics, and a relatively poor commercial response, going out of print in 2006.

-This album along with Meantime and Betty is considered one of the definitive works of post-metal.

 Writing and music

 Hamilton claimed in July 1997 that his goal when writing the album was to create a greater mix between smarts and crunch:

 "I don't want to say that I'm sick of the visceral animal response that we get - I'm not, But I need more than that.
 I need more than seeing a bunch of kids jumping around and breaking each other's noses.
 I feel like I really need to communicate with an audience who will listen.
 I'm painted into a corner.
 Whatever I write in a rock 'n' roll context will elicit a conditioned response, unless I quit rock and make a country record or something."

 In another interview from November 1997, Hamilton said that he and producer Dave Sardy initially wanted to make, "the Helmet-est Helmet album" and "not think about the past or the future or anything, just sort of write Helmet songs."
 He added that he ended up discovering more about himself as a musician during the recording, and that, "together we came up with this thing that's distinctive and sounds like Helmet."
 John Stanier said to DRUM!
 Magazine, "for Aftertaste, we wrote a few of the songs as a band, but as far as the arrangements go, no one tells me what to play.
 I have complete freedom.
 I pretty much can do whatever I want, and luckily, everyone seems to like it.
 Of course we all toss around ideas."
 During the recording of Aftertaste, Stanier syncopated a solo on "Harmless", and he claims that he had the most trouble tracking the bridge to "Birth Defect".

 The penultimate track "Insatiable" is noted for being the heaviest on the album.
 There was only one known performance of the song in 1997, with its next known performance coming 22 years later in 2019.
 According to Hamilton, it has almost never been played live since he has difficulty hitting the vocal notes required for the screams.